Central Gabon, 2018

 Thursday August 22 – Friday August 23: Tsam Tsam

 We spent both our mornings in Tsam Tsam hiking through the forest and savannah patches.
 We spent the late afternoons on the speedboat.
 First, chasing Red-capped Mangabeys.
 Then looking for African Manatees.
-We set small mammal traps around the lodge and caught a lot: trap success was around 50% and we caught two species that appeared to be African Smoky Mice and Beaded Wood Mice.
+We set small mammal traps around the lodge and caught a lot: trap success was around 50% and we caught at least two species.
+One group of animals were Praomys species: likely Praomys misonnei or Praomys petteri (or possibly both).
+The other were one of the Wood Mice I think.
 We ate very well … or did I mention that five times already?

 Over the course of three days and nights some or all of the group encountered the following mammals.
 More details are in the annotated mammal list later in the report: Green Squirrel, Lord Derby’s Anomalure, Putty-nosed Monkey, Crowned Guenon, Western Lowland Gorilla, Red-capped Mangabey,

-Demodoff’s Galago (probable), Blotched Genet, Marsh Mongoose, Hammer Bat, Egyptian Rousettus, unidentifiable roundleaf and slit-faced bats, Sitatunga, Giant Pangolin, and (probable) African Smoky Mice and Beaded Wood Mice.
+Demidoff’s Galago (probable), Blotched Genet, Marsh Mongoose, Hammer Bat, Egyptian Rousettus, unidentifiable roundleaf and slit-faced bats, Sitatunga, Giant Pangolin, and (probable) Soft-furred Mice and Wood Mice.

 Saturday August 24: Tsam Tsam to Libreville